Prismatic Steenrod operations and arithmetic duality on Brauer groups: Spectral prismatic -gauges

 In these terms, our goal is to compare the right adjoint of the limit of the vertical functors and the right adjoint of the leftmost vertical functor.
-More generally, we will show that the right adjoint of the limit is obtained from the right adjoints of the vertical functors in the diagram by passage to the limit (and, in particular, that they assemble to a natural transformation of diagrams).
-To show this, by \cite[Proposition 2.1.7]{ACS19}, it would suffice to show that for each $n$, the Beck-Chevalley map
+More generally, we will show that the right adjoint of the limit is obtained from the right adjoints of the vertical functors in the diagram by passage to the limit (and, in particular, that they assemble to a natural transformation of diagrams). \tony{I think there is a disconnect between the previous two sentences and the next one.
+The previous sentences discuss some general situation while the next one jumps into some Beck--Chevalley condition} \shachar{The reference to the Beck-Chevalley condition is the content of the citation.
+I made its usage a bit more explicit (but you still have to go to the ref to see why the BC condition is what you'r after).
+I also fixed a mistake in the argument (reducing to the free rank 1 module implicitly) so this might have been another source of confusion...} To show this, by \cite[Proposition 2.1.7]{ACS19}, it would suffice to show that for each $n$ and each of the structure maps $A_{n} \to A_{n+1}$, the square

-induced from the horizontal morphisms in the diagram is an isomorphism.
-This map can be rewritten as